davidivad96/read4me/README.md

 Run `npm run cdk-deploy <aws-profile> <account-id> <region>`.
 This will deploy / redeploy your Stack to your AWS Account.

+After the deployment you will see two outputs: the State Machine ARN and the S3 Bucket name.
+Use this to easily find your resources.

 ## Destroy

 Just run `npm run cdk-destroy <aws-profile> <account-id> <region>`.
 This will destroy your Stack.